Updated as of May 16, 2023

 - Your video is too small

-- It’s too complicated for a user to get to the video
+- It’s too complicated for a user to access the video

 - You only have a link to a video hosting site (the video is not embedded)

-To resolve this issue, it’s not entirely clear what technical fixes Google wants to see.
+It’s somewhat unclear what technical fixes Google wants to see to resolve this issue.
 Google says, somewhat unhelpfully:

 “We recommend fixing other issues before fixing this one.
 In some cases, this issue might be caused by rendering issues in Googlebot, so you might not be able to fix it, but you should ensure that the video is reasonably prominent on your page.”